The big face-to-face versus online training debate

 So, what is best?

-Learning also depends on the individual's motivation and the impact of these immersions come down to the effort the individuals put into their professional development that transcends the overall experience.
+The impact of these learning interventions will ultimately come down to the effort the individuals put into their professional development and these will transcend the overall experience.